witcheswhocode/lizthree.github.io/_posts/2019-04-11-lexical-scoping.md

 ---
 layout: post
 #title: "Learning: Lexical Scoping"
-desc: "Caching the mean of a vector by working introduce the <<- operator which can be used to assign a value to an object in an environment that is different from the current environment"
+desc: "Caching the mean of a vector by using the <<- operator which can be used to assign a value to an object in an environment that is different from the current environment"
 words: "R, lexical scoping, matrices."
 #date: 2019-04-11
 ---